developerY/BasePro/applications/ashbike/docs/ArchReview.md

   from the UI.
 * **Performance Optimization**: We've even included **Baseline Profiles**, an advanced optimization that pre-compiles the app for significantly faster startup times and smoother animations.

-Overall, the `applications/ashbike` project is a high-quality application that showcases a strong understanding of modern Android development principles.
-You and your team should be proud of the great work you've done.

 [1] applications/ashbike/DeSignDoc.md
 [2] applications/ashbike/UserFlow.md